 TRANSPORT_SENSEtag data is applied to the

 The methodology for using this design pattern consists of the two steps listed below.
-It can be used as a sub-pattern to simplify and avoid errors in the Distribution phase of other methodologies, such as the layered MVC pattern.
+It can be used as a sub-pattern to simplify and avoid errors in the Distribution phase of other methodologies, such as the MVCD pattern.

-- Distribute and debug the application among "local" devices
+Distribute and debug the application among "local" devices such as

 FRAME_DEVICE, using the local multicast pattern.
 As an example, see the

-- This may be done by re-organizing resources from a
+This may be done by re-organizing resources from a single-device

 FLASHER_TESTL, using the Move To pop-up menu item on a resource in the Navigation tree.